gustavovalverde/e-ticket-rd/docs/product/development-plan.md

   - **Styling:** Tailwind CSS (via Shadcn/ui).
 - **Backend (for Prototype & Scalable Future):**
   - **API Layer:** Next.js API Routes (for the initial prototype, offering a unified codebase).
 For scaling, these can be migrated to dedicated microservices if needed.
-  - **Database:** Firebase (Firestore).
-This NoSQL, document-based database is excellent for rapid development, real-time capabilities (useful for status updates), scalability, and has a generous free tier.
-    - **Firebase SDK:** firebase npm package.
-    - **Firestore Rules:** For securing data access.
-  - **Authentication:** Firebase Authentication.
-For the prototype, this might be used for anonymous sessions to save draft applications or for future user accounts (e.g., for frequent travelers or family accounts).
+  - **Database:** To be determined based on requirements analysis.
+Considerations include:
+    - Real-time capabilities for status updates
+    - Scalability for millions of users
+    - Cost efficiency
+    - Data security and compliance
+    - Integration capabilities
+  - **Authentication:** To be determined.
+Requirements include:
+    - Anonymous sessions for draft applications
+    - Future support for user accounts
+    - Secure token management
+    - Session persistence
 - **Passport Scanning (OCR \- Optical Character Recognition):**
   - **Prototype (Web-based PoC):** A client-side JavaScript OCR library like Tesseract.js can be used for a proof-of-concept to parse the Machine-Readable Zone (MRZ) from an uploaded passport image.
   - **Production (Mobile):** For a production-grade mobile app, native SDKs (e.g., Google ML Kit, Apple Vision Framework, or commercial SDKs) would be more robust and allow for direct camera access and potentially NFC reading.